GT-5 Visual Acuity Experiment, 1965

 Download a 4kb KMZ file and import it into Google Earth to see the location.

-Images taken from movie film are from a WRE / Department of Supply 16mm film taken in August 1965.
+Images taken from movie film are from a WRE / Department of Supply film taken in August 1965.
 An early 1990s S-VHS video transfer is held in the Archives at CDSCC, Tidbinbilla.
 With thanks to Glen Nagle for a copy of the film, and to Ian MacKenzie for the transfer to digital format.
+Also, NASA footage taken at about the same time, found in the National Archives of Australia.
 Footage identified and frames selected by Colin Mackellar.